The Love of Nature Important for our Well-being

 Nature’s beauty corresponds to the miracles of life and faith.
 Science helps us further appreciate these miracles.
 Science is relatively finite in knowledge, as spirituality has an infinite—expanding quality.
 According to Stephen Kellert, people need both for their brains to continue to develop (Gullone, 2000, p.
 305).
 Environmental scientists, obviously, love nature.
 Love is at the heart of all major religions (Fromm, 1964).
 Further, both science and religion can serve as powerful forces to help preserve our environment (Wilson, 2011, p.
 465).
 Along these lines of uniting separate fields of thought, Fromm’s analysis on this subject, offers us much on this topic of attaining biophilia through bringing sociology, economics, environmentalism, “cooperative” humanism, psychology, religions of Judeo-Christian thought and Buddhism into one conversation, in order for us to construct a new paradigm: “human [to] nature relations” (Gunderson, 2014, pp. 183-185).

 Fromm says, our division from nature is due to the kind of creatures we are (less instinctive and more reason oriented) and in turn, this causes us to feel a “powerful fear of isolation and meaninglessness.”
 All humans have this sort of desperation, which causes a sense of needing to overcome this feeling of nothingness (Gunderson, 2014, p.
 186).
 This touches on Fromm’s interpretation of the Bible.
 He describes the myth of the fall as an expression of our roots in nature; then our division from it to our longing to find our place within it.
-This is very similar to a person’s process of breaking away from their parents to become a separate entity, with a destiny of their own; only to be reconciled when they have gained their self-hood or grow-up into self-differentiation or “Individuation”.
+This is very similar to a person’s process of breaking away from their parents to become a separate entity, with a destiny of their own; only to be reconciled when they have gained their self-hood or grow-up into self-differentiation or “Individuation.”
 Fromm posits this design was to help us evolve into our full potential.
 However, human perfection cannot exist without alignment with nature; without nature humans are disordered (Gunderson, 2014, pp. 193-196).

-Fromm explains that later in the text of the Old Testament, it describes our “solution” through a “messianic concept of peace (shalom)” (Gunderson, 2014, pp. 193-194).
+He explains that later in the text of the Old Testament, it describes our “solution” through a “messianic concept of peace (shalom)” (Gunderson, 2014, pp. 193-194).
 Fromm also acknowledges other traditions who were compatible with his thinking, including Christianity and Buddhism (Fromm, 1964) When humans feel united with each other, and all living creatures, they inherit a sense of “integrity and independence,” which is the current to help them come to terms with their innate sense of desolation, reclusiveness or confinement, in order to feel whole and related, but this concept of biophilia needs the right setting, in order to come into its full expression, within the human race (Gunderson, 2014, pp. 193-194).
 However, that doesn’t mean we can’t still acquire more than we have now, through our individual efforts.

-Fromm continues: Humans need to feel they aren’t fighting for survival and that they are equal, which means no ranking or pecking order, and they need to have a sense they have an open access to their full capacity.
+Continuing with thought of Fromm: Humans need to feel they aren’t fighting for survival and that they are equal, which means no ranking or pecking order, and they need to have a sense they have an open access to their full capacity.
 Currently, the way our socioeconomic system is set up, it produces many job situations, where people have to work within limits, becoming like “automatons unable and unwilling to develop their humanity freely and responsively.''
 This forestalls the human being’s ability of establishing in themselves the biophilic sensibilities.
 We have seen more of this happening since the industrialized revolution (Gunderson, 2014, pp. 192-193).

 As far as Fromm’s emphasis on the environment, he says, if we aspire to his humanistic views of knowing ourselves by cultivating our “thoughts, emotions,” and usefulness, we will connect to everything in nature.
 Whether consciously or unconsciously, we innately correspond to nature.
-“Cooperation” with nature will bring forth the vacancy of war and spoliation, but this cannot happen, according to Fromm, as stated above, without “humanity’s formation of a biophilous social character,” which, again, is a new social structure based on equality, love of life and all creatures, with an affinity for the growth of all things living, in regard to their natural development and evolution, including a protection of all of nature.
+“Cooperation” with nature will bring forth the vacancy of war and spoliation, but this cannot happen, according to Fromm, as stated above, without “humanity’s formation of a biophilous social character,” which, again, is a new social structure based on equality, love of life, and all creatures, with an affinity for the growth of all things living, in regard to their natural development and evolution, including a protection of all of nature.
 Biophilia is a total way of being.
 A person or a nation has to be fully engaged with this sort of mechanism.
 It’s not just philosophy, it’s a picture of an evolved state.
 In order to help us evolve, in this way, we need to become aware of the shadow sides of our unconsciousness, so we can become integrated into a full self of biophilic quality (Gunderson, 2014, pp. 191, 196-197).

 I think this seems like a lot of intentional work and, as we might also see, we may not have it so easy, in regard to changing the political scene, as Fromm knew nearly a century ago.
 Yet we do have a consumer vote and still have the use of a free internet, which guides us and informs us globally, communicating at the speed of light.
-We also have some control over our own lives in order to focus intelligently on what we can do individually to create more biophilic qualities within ourselves, and in our world.
+We also have some control over our own lives, in order to focus intelligently on what we can do individually to create more biophilic qualities within ourselves, and in our world.
 The idea of the microcosm within the macrocosm.
 Practicing our own biophilic connections can serve as an effective way to attract others back into a harmonious relationship with the natural environment, as well.
 We could do this by studying the living world, caring for and spending time in nature.
 Also, sharing nature by implementing biophilic principles into our zoos, educational, religious, and artistic arenas’ or, even informally, as in caring for our pets (Kellert, 2015, pp 288-289).

 While doing the research for this paper, and having learned how the beauty of nature supports me, I was struck, one evening, by a beautiful sunset, realizing in this simple pause, it felt like I was being loved.
 I decided to turn from my activity and honor the moment.
 It was a reminder to me that within every fleeting point in time there is something stimulating a higher essence within, reminding me of my affinity, and nurturance through the natural world.